 5. Cook until done.
 Test by tasting cabbage which should be soft with the main stems still having a slight crunch.
 Adjust with fish sauce for desired saltiness.

-1½ lb eggplant (aubergine), cut into thumb-size segments
+1½ pounds eggplant, cut into thumb-size segments

 5 cloves garlic

 3 tablespoons oil

 2 Thai chilis, finely diced (optional, increase to taste)